JetBrains logo

 Scott Sauber

-Director of Engineering, Lean TECHniques Inc
+Director of Engineering at Lean TECHniques Inc

 Daniel Ward